[Updated March 2020] status: infrequently twiddling with content; confidence: unsolicited internet advice; importance: low

-So, I set out to learn to make machines learn, whether they like it or not.
+So, I set out to learn to make machines learn, whether they like it or not (or at least what the fuss about other people learning to make machines learn is all about).
 What did I do, and what would I recommend you do if you like learning so very very much that you want machines to do it for you so that you never have to do it again?

-Here are some thoughts from someone who knew almost nothing about computers at all before deciding to try to get up to speed on the state of the art of modern AI.
-This is a living document that I’ll add to and revise as I go along.
+Here are some thoughts from someone who knew almost nothing about computers, nor had ever taken calculus, before deciding to try to get up to speed on the state of the art of modern AI.

 But first, why?